skyhookdm/governance/conduct/code_of_conduct.md

 ## Periodic Review

-Pangeo strives to create a positive and inclusive environment.
+SkyhookDM strives to create a positive and inclusive environment.
-As such, the Pangeo Steering Council commits to an annual review of the Code of Conduct to ensure that it continues to align with this goal and address the needs of our community.
+As such, the SkyhookDM Steering Council commits to an annual review of the Code of Conduct to ensure that it continues to align with this goal and address the needs of our community.
-Pangeo welcomes feedback from its members.
+SkyhookDM welcomes feedback from its members.
-Feedback can be submitted to: [pangeo-conduct@googlegroups.com](mailto:pangeo-conduct@googlegroups.com) and to this github repository.
+Feedback can be submitted to: skyhookdm-conduct-group@ucsc.edu](mailto:skyhookdm-conduct-group@ucsc.edu) and to this github repository.

-### References
+### Acknowledgements

+This Code of Conduct has been adapted from the [*Pangeo*](https://github.com/skyhookdm/governance/blob/master/conduct/code_of_conduct.md) Project, licensed under a [*Creative Commons
+Attribution 4.0 International (CC BY 4.0)*](http://creativecommons.org/licenses/by/4.0/) license.

-This Code of Conduct has been adapted from:
+The Pangeo Code of Conduct has been adapted from:
    * the [*Jupyter*](http://jupyter.org/conduct/) Project, licensed under a [*Creative Commons Attribution*](http://creativecommons.org/licenses/by/3.0/) license.
    * the [*WWCode*](https://www.womenwhocode.com/codeofconduct) Network.